karaul/fitalyser/README.md

 ## Usage

 Υou need a table with the locations of the FIT files to be analysed.
 This table must be prepared in advance.
-In the `utilities` folder there are two  utilities: `checkFields.js` checks fields in the FIT tested file, and `createSummaryTable.js` creates the table.
+In the `utilities` folder there are two  utilities: `checkFields.js` checks fields in the FIT tested file, and `summaryTable.js` creates the table.
 If the table is builded correctly, then clicking on the  "Plot" button sends the FIT file to the `fitplotter` form.
 To use these utilities do the following:

 - open command prompt;
 - move to the program location;
 - make sure you know where is `node.exe`;
 - open in a plain text editor the needed utlities and read first commented lines there.
 You should correct paths in this utlities to the directory with your FIT files.
 The final table will be in the same directory;

+`summaryTable.bat` creates `table.csv` file if it does not exist, otherwise new `*.fit` files will be added in the existing `table.csv`

 To format table use `tableHeaders.js`.
 (To be continued)